 Serving:

 This Chicken Goulash is best served warm, right out of the pan.
 Pair it with buttered noodles, fluffy rice, creamy mashed potatoes, or a slice of crusty bread to soak up that delicious tomato-paprika sauce.
-For an extra special touch, add a dollop of sour cream or Greek yogurt on top and sprinkle with fresh parsley — it really elevates the dish, making it creamy and perfectly balanced.
+For an extra special touch, add a dollop of sour cream or Greek yogurt on top and sprinkle with fresh parsley.
+It really elevates the dish, making it creamy and perfectly balanced.

-To keep your leftovers nice and fresh, store them in a sealed container, and they should last for about 3 days.
+Refrigerate: To keep your leftovers nice and fresh, store them in a sealed container, and they should last for about 3 days.

 Freeze: If you want to save your goulash for later, let it cool down, then transfer it to a freezer-safe container and stick it in the freezer for up to 3 months.